 The job market in our neighbouring country has recently become particularly tempting.
 Working in Germany offers many new perspectives and tempting wages.
 They need skilled workers in many areas of the economy.
 That is why they have decided to make it possible for non-EU nationals to also work from 1 March 2020.
 I have already written about the possibility of employing foreigners from third countries >>here<<.
-Today, however, on the eve of the opening of the labour market, more is known about the conditions that a Ukrainian or Belarusian citizen must meet in order to be able to live and work legally in Germany.
-And that is what this article is about.

 Working in Germany - conditions